minetest/minetest/doc/lua_api.md

 ### Limitations

-Raycasts don't always work properly for attached objects as the server has no knowledge of models & bones.
+Raycasts don't always work properly for attached objects as the server has no knowledge of models and bones.

 **Rotated selectionboxes paired with `automatic_rotate` are not reliable** either since the server can't reliably know the total rotation of the objects on different clients (which may differ on a per-client basis).
-The server calculates the total rotation incurred through `automatic_rotate` as a "best guess" assuming the object was active & rotating on the client all the time since its creation.
+The server calculates the total rotation incurred through `automatic_rotate` as a "best guess" assuming the object was active and rotating on the client all the time since its creation.
 This may be significantly out of sync with what clients see.
-Additionally, network latency and delayed property sending may create a mismatch of client- & server rotations.
+Additionally, network latency and delayed property sending may create a mismatch of client- and server rotations.

-In singleplayer mode, raycasts on objects with rotated selectionboxes & automatic rotate will usually only be slightly off;
+In singleplayer mode, raycasts on objects with rotated selectionboxes and automatic rotate will usually only be slightly off;
 toggling automatic rotation may however cause errors to add up.

 In multiplayer mode, the error may be arbitrarily large.